thalesIII/tabHelper/README.md

 ## Upcoming features:
 Editor:
-    resize text area
-    populate default tab + option to extend the editor fix the editing in the state/reducers
+    option to extend the editor / add more tab fix the editing in the state/reducers
     save should add to songbook
 Import:
-    importing by artist / via a request to the search page and a concurrent request to the selected link --show an error message when accessing an unreadable tab (naked return on line )
+    importing by artist / via a request to the search page and a concurrent request to the selected link --show an error message when accessing an unreadable tab (naked return on line 31) --deal with all errors in the log
 Songbook:
     create + download the book
 Spotify: